 Setting up a company in Italy can be exhausting and time-consuming.
 To begin with, a company representative must deposit at least 25% of the amounts contributed in cash with a bank before executing a public deed of incorporation.
-Moreover, you need to pay a government grant tax and register with Comunicazione Unica and the Labour Office.
+Moreover, you need to pay a government grant tax and register with Comunicazione Unica and the Labour Office

 Registering property in Italy

 Although registering your property is a fairly streamlined process, it involves high expenses.
-You need to obtain an energy certificate (Attestato di Certificazione Energetica), as well as obtaining the necessary certificates for the transaction.
+You need to obtain an energy certificate (Attestato di Certificazione Energetica), as well as obtain the necessary certificates for the transaction.

 Paying taxes in Italy

-In addition to this, businesses are required to make 15 payments per year taking around two hundred sixty nine hours to deal with.
+In addition to this, businesses are required to make 15 payments per year taking around two hundred sixty-nine hours to deal with.

 Trading across borders